Springdale man arrested after fatal crash

-SPRINGDALE -- A 20-year-old Springdale man has been arrested for negligent homicide and for battery after a head-on collision Saturday that left one person dead and two injured.
+SPRINGDALE -- A 20-year-old Springdale man has been arrested after a head-on collision Saturday that left one person dead and two injured.

-Yobany Zambrano-Morales, 20, of 770 S. 40th St., H-102, in Springdale, was arrested Tuesday in connection with the accident.
+Yobany Zambrano-Morales, of 770 S. 40th St., H-102, in Springdale, was arrested Tuesday in connection with negligent homicide and battery.
 Zambrano-Morales was being held Wednesday in the Washington County Detention Center with no bond set.

 Zambrano-Morales was driving a 2014 Chevrolet Silverado north on Butterfield Coach Road around 5:20 a.m.
 Saturday when the accident occurred near the intersection of Butterfield Coach Road and Commons Avenue, according to a preliminary report from the Police Department and information from the Arkansas State Police.